-Section 1.
-Any covered employee desiring leave without pay for personal reasons up to a maximum period of six (6) months shall make a request in writing to the Department Head not less than two (2) weeks in advance of the date for which such leave is desired, except in the event of an emergency, setting forth the reasons for the leave and the time requested.
-Leave may be granted or denied at the discretion of the Utility.
-Not more than two (2) employees of the Department may be on such leave at any one time.
+§1.
+Any employee desiring leave without pay for personal reasons up to a maximum period of six months shall make a request in writing to the Department Head not less than two weeks in advance of the date for which such leave is desired, except in the event of an emergency, setting forth the reasons for the leave and the time requested.
+Leave may be granted or denied at the discretion of the City.
+Not more than two employees of the Department may be on such leave at any one time.
 Employees may not be gainfully employed during the period of such leave.
 Falsification of the reason for leave, or failure to return promptly at the expiration of leave, shall be considered a reason for summary discharge.
 Leave shall be granted or denied in writing.

-Section 2.
+§2.
 Family Leave Act